 Additional public art pieces can be found throughout HarborPark, including Place de Douai, located just south of the Kenosha Public Museum on 56th Street & 2nd Avenue.
 Place de Douai showcases the Wallace Fountain, donated by the citizens of Douai, France, another sister city of Kenosha.
 The Kiwanis Club of Kenosha donated a towering clock that also stands in Place de Douai.

 - Wisconsin Marathon

 View Downtown and Lakefront Events Calendar here.

-Presented by The Kiwanis Club of Western Kenosha, Taste of Wisconsin™ will take place at Celebration Place in Downtown Kenosha, along the shores of Lake Michigan.
+Presented by North Shore Bank and produced by the Kiwanis Club of Western Kenosha, Taste of Wisconsin™ takes place at Celebration Place in Downtown Kenosha, along the shore of Lake Michigan.
 This is a family-friendly celebration of all things tasteful and all things truly Wisconsin in their flavor.
 Admission is FREE.

 One of Kenosha's favorite music events returns with a powerful mix of New Orleans style Jazz, straight ahead Jazz and true hometown Chicago Style Blues.
 The Snap-on stage will feature the encore performance of the energetic, Grammy award winning Rebirth Brass Band, Chicago based NuBlu Band, the Ivy Ford Band from Waukegan and of course local favorite the Kenosha Jazz All-Stars Tribute Band.

 This two-day event is filled with opportunities to interact with the Kansas City Barbecue Society's National barbecue Circuit Teams, taste and purchase barbecue, learn their secrets, and vote for your favorite local and national teams.
 You can even show off your mad barbecue skills in the Community Barbecue Challenge!